 What is the best product for home pest control?

-If you are in need of commercial pest control solutions that are effective at killing over 100 different bugs and insects then Demon WP and Talstar is the way to go.
+If you are in need of commercial solutions that are effective at killing over 100 different bugs and insects then Demon WP and Talstar is the way to go.
 I have gotten the best results using these to deal with pest problems in my home and business.

 What is the average cost for pest control service?